 Don’t: Go Tanning

 Tanning or spending a lot of time in the sun without sunscreen is a bad idea at any time.
 It’s particularly bad when your nose is healing after surgery.
 The skin around your nose will be particularly tender and delicate after a rhinoplasty.
 UV rays from the sun can not only cause burning, they can also cause permanent discoloration of the skin during those first few months after your surgery.
 Always wear an SPF of at least 30 and reserve any days at the beach until well after your rhinoplasty.

-Dr. George Bitar and Dr. Robert Centeno, plastic surgeons at the Bitar Cosmetic Surgery Institute, near Washington, DC, are happy to answer any additional questions you might have about the recovery process after rhinoplasty or about the surgery in general.
+Dr. George Bitar, plastic surgeon at the Bitar Cosmetic Surgery Institute, near Washington, DC, is happy to answer any additional questions you might have about the recovery process after rhinoplasty or about the surgery in general.
 To schedule a consultation with either surgeon, call 703-206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.